19 SEO Strategies for eCommerce Web Development

 SEO for eCommerce Wins the Click War

 Optimizing your pages by applying Google’s best practices helps the search engines find your pages faster and increases your rankings.
-Although Google changes their algorithm all the time, these tips should remain valid for a while.
+Although Google changes its algorithm all the time, these tips should remain valid for a while.

-SEO for eCommerce pages gives you a competitive edge over sites that are not optimized.
+SEO for eCommerce gives you a competitive edge over sites that are not optimized.
 More importantly, your customers can find everything they want and check out more easily.
 A positive UX means repeat business.
 Proper SEO gives you the opportunity to sell more often.